The fate of Quasi-Exponential inflation in the light of ACT-DR6: Introduction

 \section{Introduction}

 Cosmic inflation \cite{starobinsky1978, guth1982, starobinsky1982} has remained the most omnipotent instrument to retaliate critique and inadequacy of the standard big bang theory.
-Since its inception many different model of inflation has been proposed by the cosmologists owing to the wide observational window allowed by contemporary cosmology probes.
+Since its inception many different models of inflation has been proposed by the cosmologists owing to the wide observational window allowed by contemporary cosmological probes.
 With the advent of precise data from different probes in the likes of WMAP, Planck, SDSS \cite{akrami2020planck, aghanim2020planck, ade2014planck, spergel2007} has already ruled out numerous inflationary models.
-Very recent data from Atacama Cosmology Telescope \cite{louis2025atacama, calabrese2025atacama} has anticipated higher value of the scalar spectral index which may have the potential to subside the number of viable inflationary model by narrowing the observational window.
-The upcoming CMB missions in the likes of BICEP2/Keck \cite{ade2018constraints}, CMB-S4 \cite{abazajian2016cmb}, LiteBird \cite{matsumura2014mission} are expected to reduce further the number of observationally viable inflationary models by surveying the primordial gravity waves up to $r\sim\mathcal{O}(10^{-3})$.
+Very recent data from Atacama Cosmology Telescope (ACT) \cite{louis2025atacama, calabrese2025atacama} has anticipated higher value of the scalar spectral index which may have the potential to subside the number of viable inflationary models by narrowing the observational window.
+The upcoming CMB missions in the likes of BICEP2/Keck \cite{ade2018constraints}, CMB-S4 \cite{abazajian2016cmb}, LiteBIRD \cite{matsumura2014mission}, Simons Observatory \cite{SimonsObservatory:2018} are expected to reduce further the number of observationally viable inflationary models by surveying the primordial gravitational waves up to $r\sim\mathcal{O}(10^{-3})$.